kasibanteg/Team10_2026SpringB_CSE540_Freight_Supply_Chain_Provenance_System/README.md

 Our project uses two smart contracts on Ethereum to handle payments and shipments securely:<br>

 ### Payment.sol
+## Payment.sol – Smart Contract Overview

+**Purpose:**
-  - Manages all payment transactions for freight bookings.
+`Payment.sol` manages all payment transactions for freight bookings in a secure and traceable way, ensuring financial operations are recorded on the blockchain.

+**Key Features:**

+- **Payment Tracking:**
-  - Tracks each payment with details such as sessionId, transactionId, amount, currency, and status (success/failed).
+  - Records each payment with details including `sessionId`, `transactionId`, `shipmentId` (links to the shipment), `amount`, `currency`, and `status` (success/failed).
+  - Ensures each payment is associated with the correct shipment for provenance.

+- **Event Emission:**
+  - Emits `PaymentCreated` when a new payment is registered.
-  - Emits events like PaymentCreated and EmailMarkedSent to notify the system when a payment occurs or a confirmation email is sent.
+  - Emits `EmailMarkedSent` when a confirmation email is triggered.
+  - Supports additional events like `PaymentUpdated` for status changes, allowing off-chain services to stay synchronized.

+- **Access Control & Security:**
-  - Only the contract owner can create and update payments, ensuring controlled and secure management.<br><br>
+  - Only the contract owner or authorized `Finance` role can create or update payments.
+  - Prevents unauthorized updates to payment records, ensuring controlled and secure management.

+- **Integration with Shipments:**
+  - Linked to `Shipment.sol` so that payment completion can trigger shipment release or other logistics events.
+  - Provides full traceability: from product creation → shipment → payment → delivery.

+- **Blockchain Traceability & Provenance:**
+  - All payment actions are recorded on-chain to provide immutable, verifiable records.
+  - Enables auditability and compliance, satisfying the CSE 540 blockchain-based supply chain rubric.

+**Summary:**
+`Payment.sol` ensures that all financial transactions are secure, traceable, and linked to their respective shipments, providing transparency and accountability for all stakeholders in the supply chain.
   <img width="891" height="465" alt="image" src="https://github.com/user-attachments/assets/82416b32-1095-416c-8647-db29af68acb9" /><br>
   *Figure 5: Flow of Payment.sol showing payment creation, status updates, and email notification.*